 Much of the brand's capital has instead been devoted to keeping the 95-calorie Michelob Ultra afloat.
 The brand's marketing has manifested itself by targeting active adults - cyclists, marathoners, triathletes, and other responsible individuals who are terrified of wheat.
 Ultra solves a first-world problem for people who don't want to drink a beer but also need a bottle handy to take awkward pulls from when they run out of things to say at a party.

 Michelob occupies a rare spot in the bad booze hierarchy.
 Bartles & Jaymes's wine coolers may not pack a punch, but they go down like sugary goodness poured through a rainbow.
-Steel Reserve tastes like seawater that's been triple-filtered through Kid Rock's fedora, but it'll give you the courage you need to fight the police.
+Steel Reserve tastes like seawater that's been triple-filtered through Kid Rock's trilby, but it'll give you the courage you need to fight the police.
 With a watery taste and less alcohol per volume than most light beers, Mich Ultra hits the rare alcoholic combination of being both bad tasting and unable to get you drunk.
-The impotent brew tastes like grass and won't get you drunk enough to do anything fun, but the company has bet hard that this product will help carry the brand to another 100 years of existence.
+The impotent brew tastes like grass and won't get you silly enough to do anything fun, but the company has bet hard that this product that will carry the brand through another 100 years of existence.